Cleveland Clinic logo

 When should I see my healthcare provider?

 Reach out to your provider if you’ve been constipated for longer than a few weeks.
 Don’t dread trips to the bathroom when your provider can help you.
-Be sure to get your provider’s OK on any medication you take when you’re pregnant.
+Be sure to get your provider’s OK on any medication or supplements you take when you’re pregnant.
 This includes fiber supplements and laxatives.

 Additional Common Questions